Supervisor FAQs

 Who will students be registered with?

 Students will register for a PhD with the HEI of the lead supervisor.
-They will be registered with one HEI only but will be registered as visiting students across the other HEIs to provide them with access to all resources and facilities across the DTP.
+They will be registered with one HEI only but will also have the benefit of being registered as visiting students across the other HEIs to provide them with access to training, resources and facilities across the DLA.

 The monitoring of progression, appraisal and pastoral support will be provided in the first instance by the relevant PGR office of the home HEI.
-The GW4 BioMed2 Management Board, however, will oversee the progress of all students as well, receiving termly reports from the whole supervisory team as well as the students themselves.
-Where problems arise, the Management Board will seek to provide additional support over and above, but in collaboration with that provided by the local PGR/Doctoral office.
+The GW4 BioMed3 Strategy Board, however, will oversee the progress of all students as well, receiving termly reports from the whole supervisory team as well as the students themselves.
+Where problems arise, the Strategy Board will seek to provide additional support over and above, but in collaboration with that provided by the local PGR/Doctoral office.

 Further questions

-In the first instance please contact the DTP Hub at GW4BioMed@Cardiff.ac.uk.
+In the first instance please contact the DLA Hub at GW4BioMed@Cardiff.ac.uk.